 We are encouraging the children to read on a daily basis, for 5 minutes or 5 pages, as it can really help children progress in their reading.
 If you could sign your child's reading diary, it would be very helpful - thank you.

-PE is on Tuesday afternoon and Friday morning.
+PE is on Tuesday afternoon and Friday afternoon.
 PE kits should remain in school all week.
 Please can all pupils with long hair have their hair tied back.
-This half term (April/May 2018) we shall be using the apparatus with the Sports Coach and improving our ball skills.

 Our Forest School sessions are on Thursday mornings.
 Pupils need to come with appropriate clothing and footwear for the forest area.

 This half term pupils will be creating their own paintbrushes from natural resources found the forest area, we will also look at building shelters and fire safety around the fire pit.

 We have our Celebration Assembly on Friday afternoons.